OliverKurz/animated-cursor-theme-collection/README.md

 Installation Walkthrough
 ------------------------
-1. Install a Linux distribution that supports a Desktop Environment.

-2. cd into the directory this archive was cloned or copied into and type the following commands:
+1. cd into the directory this archive was cloned or copied into and type the following commands:

 ```
 $ ./autogen.sh